Kia Aroha College Prospectus

 Warrior-Scholars Kia Aroha

-The achievements of our community and our whānau’s determination for over 25 years to develop an educational model that is relevant to their children, have inspired our culturally responsive, critical, social justice, approach to learning and the curriculum “Warrior-Scholars” are young people who have high academic achievement, a secure cultural identity, and who understand their rights and responsibilities to act as agents of change for their people, in their communities and in our society.
+The achievements of our community and our whānau’s determination for over more than 30 years to develop an educational model that is relevant to their children, have inspired our culturally sustaining, critical, social justice, approach to learning and the curriculum “Warrior-Scholars” are young people who are strong leaders for the future with high achievement, both in “academic” and cultural knowledge, secure cultural identity, who can act as critical advocates and agents of change for their whanau, in their communities and in our society.

 Learning Kia Aroha